juinpt/terraform-notes-app/README.md

 # terraform-notes-app
-Learning project using Terraform / AWS / GitHub Actions / Flask / Elasticsearch
+Learning project with main focus on Terraform / AWS / Docker / GitHub Actions Planning on adding Kubernetes as I go

 This project provisions and deploys a simple Notes application using Terraform and AWS.
 It demonstrates Infrastructure as Code (IaC) practices for running a Python Flask app with Elasticsearch behind a load-balanced, secure infrastructure.